-Probability of Default: For financial instruments in the treasury portfolio (debt securities, including money market instruments), publicly available PDs per rating class are applied, separately for stage 1 (one-year PD or shorter) and stage 2 (respective PD according to expected life).
+Probability of default: For financial instruments in the treasury portfolio (debt securities, including money market instruments), publicly available PDs per rating class are applied, separately for stage 1 (one-year PD or shorter) and stage 2 (respective PD according to expected life).
 These ratings and the related PDs are shifted by two notches up and down, using publicly available data sources for the respective PDs.
-The three scenarios are then weighted based on the generally applied probabilities as used in the Group's economic research view.
+The three scenarios are then weighted based on the generally applied probabilities.
 PDs for an expected life shorter than one year are derived from the available one-year PDs by linear reduction.

-Exposure at Default: For debt instruments, the EAD equals the amortised cost value plus discounted outstanding interest payments.
+Exposure at default: For debt instruments, the EAD equals the amortised cost value plus discounted outstanding interest payments.

-Loss given Default: For the debt instruments, an average LGD per rating class is applied.
+Loss given default: For the debt instruments, an average LGD per rating class is applied.
 These factors are derived from publicly available data sources.